kiranvidhi/FirstVideoCallApp/README.md

    ![Step 5](https://user-images.githubusercontent.com/77210099/125355187-566a6900-e382-11eb-8e7f-ccc86065da64.PNG)

-   After completing the above mentioned steps, you would be able to perform video calls and chat with people.
+   After completing the above mentioned steps, you would be able to perform video call and chat with people.

    **6. To share the screen, click on the Desktop button in the top left corner followed by clicking on the screen and then click on Share.**